ky25aaa-beep/DUX_A1_CL/README.md

             </div>
 ```

-The website already saves the inputted data so the `btn-secondary` is mostly for placebo effect and the `btn-primary` submits the ad with the `type=“submit”`
+The website already saves the inputted data so the `btn-secondary` is mostly for placebo effect and the `btn-primary` submits the ad with the `type=“submit”`.
 ```html
   <div class="post-ad-actions">
             <button type="submit" class="btn btn-primary">publish ad</button>